Paper Submission Requirements

 Submissions for review

-NEW Team participants only submit one paper regardless of number of tasks they participated in.
+NEW Team participants are encouraged to only submit one paper regardless of number of tasks they participated in IF they use the same approach in both tasks.

-System paper submissions for a single task can be up to 5 pages.
+System paper submissions for a single task can be up to 5 pages (regardless of number of subtasks the team participated in).

-Teams participating in multiple tasks can add 2 addtional pages per task to their system paper. e.g. If they participate in 2 tasks the limit is 7 pages and if they participate in 3 tasks the limit is 9 pages.
+Teams participating in multiple tasks that use the same approach can add 2 additional pages per task to their system paper. e.g. If they participate in 2 tasks the limit is 7 pages and if they participate in 3 tasks the limit is 9 pages.
 NOTE: This is a change in submission requirements from previous years.

 Task description papers (written by task organizers) can be up to 9 pages.